LOST HORIZON (1937) B/W 132m dir: Frank Capra

 "All of the painstaking care Capra took with LOST HORIZON shows; the film is directed with swift pace, inventive shots, and splendid acting.
 Capra was at a high point in his career.
 Two reels were eliminated after a problematic preview screening.
 LOST HORIZON was released in a cut version of 118 minutes to universal applause.
 Columbia had itself a box-office blockbuster which returned many millions to its depleted coffers and remained popular in re-release for decades.
 Everything about LOST HORIZON reflects quality work, from Robert Riskin's bright and literate script to Dimitri Tiomkin's stirring music, the outstanding special effects and Joseph Walker's evocative soft-focus photography."

-Running at 133 minutes, the film will most likely incorporate stills (with their accompanying soundtrack) in place of a few scenes that have been lost.
+Running at 132 minutes, the film will incorporate stills (with their accompanying soundtrack) in place of a few scenes that have been lost.

 The film won Oscars for Best Art Direction (Stephen Goosson) and Editing (Gene Havlick, Gene Milford).
-It was also nominated for Best Picture, Supporting Actor (Warner), Score (Dimitri Tiomkin, Morris Stoloff), Sound (John P. Livadary), and Assistant Director.
+It was also nominated for Best Picture, Supporting Actor (Warner), Score (Dimitri Tiomkin, Morris Stoloff), Sound (John P. Livadary), and Assistant Director (Charles C. Coleman).

 Beware the 1973 musical remake with Peter Finch and Liv Ullmann.